the name Hudson came from

-Motor Car Company
+Motor Car Company made Hudson

 and other brand

 automobiles in Detroit, Michigan, from 1909 to 1954.

-In 1954, Hudson merged
+Hudson merged with

 American Motors (AMC).

 The Hudson name was continued through the 1957 model year,

 after which it was discontinued.

 One of the

 Roy D. Chapin Sr.,

 a young executive who had worked with Ransom E. Olds.